oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 - A summary of profiling tools available for performance optimization
 - About the Intel&reg; FPGA Dynamic Profiler for DPC++
-- How to set up and use this tool within the Intel&reg; VTune™ Profiler
+- How to set up and use this tool within the Intel&reg; VTune&trade; Profiler
 - How to use performance data to identify performance bottlenecks in a design's kernel pipeline

 ## License